passoswell/afatfs/README.md

 ## Features and limitations
 List of features ready and limitations
 * Open and read files alread existing in the root directory, subfolders not implemented
+* Create new, one cluster sized (physical size) files
 * Write to files alread existing in the root directory
 * Can read and edit only the entries on the first cluster of the root directory
 * Can read only the first cluster of a file, multicluster read not implemented